-- Nature of Religion and Beliefs: The nature of religion and beliefs including Australian Aboriginal and Torres Strait Islander Peoples' beliefs and spiritualties, as a distinctive response to the human search for meaning in life. - Religious Tradition Depth Studies (Students study TWO religious traditions) - Islam
+- Nature of Religion and Beliefs: The nature of religion and beliefs including Australian Aboriginal and Torres Strait Islander Peoples' beliefs and spiritualties, as a distinctive response to the human search for meaning in life.

+- Religious Tradition Depth Studies

+- Islam

 All students study this tradition.